verus-lang/verus/source/rust_verify/example/README.md

 These checks are implemented with a regular expression that matches the expected verifier output.

 If no tag is specified on the first line, `expect-success` is assumed.

+It is recommended to include the optional comment if either `ignore` or `expect-failures` is used.